Skip to content

 9) Georgia Institute of Technology (Georgia Tech)

-Best for: Engineering, CS, excellent ROI/value
+Best for: Engineering, CS, strong ROI and value

 10) University of Illinois Urbana-Champaign (UIUC)

-Best for: CS/engineering, research labs, strong recruiting
+Best for: CS, engineering, research labs, strong recruiting

 Application Tips That Actually Improve Admit Chances